How the LVAD Heart Pump Supports Failing Hearts

 How can you keep your LVAD with you 24/7?

-One of the most essential things you need to adjust after receiving an LVAD is to keep it protected and secured, while wearing it on your body all the time without any break or without giving it a rest.
-It is important for both your safety and well-being.
+One of the most essential things you need to adjust after an LVAD is to keep your device protected and secured, while wearing it on your body all the time without any break or without giving it a rest.
+And by all the times means literally all the times and no exception, as it is important for both your safety and well-being.